Sophia-Project-2020/sophia_msgs/README.md

 ```

 - ### C++
-If you are deploying ROS nodes in C++ which use sophia_msgs, you will also need to declare a dependency between your node and your message, as described in the[catkin documentation](http://docs.ros.org/kinetic/api/catkin/html/howto/format2/cpp_msg_dependencies.html).
+If you are deploying ROS nodes in C++ which use sophia_msgs, you will need to declare a dependency between your node and your message, as described in the [catkin documentation](http://docs.ros.org/kinetic/api/catkin/html/howto/format2/cpp_msg_dependencies.html).

 In your C++ node or library, add